poximy/not-reddit/README.md

 This is not a reddit clone I made for fun :)

 Not-Reddit lets you view / create post & comment.
-More features to come next!
+You can now create an account and view past content.

 Technologies:
 Nextjs: Frontend / SSR